 Introducing your new kitten

-After 3-5 days of being in its one room, it is time to let them meet each other.
+After 3-5 days of the new baby being in its one room, it is time to let the the

-As a precaution, be sure both parties have had their nails trimmed recently!
+As a precaution, be sure all parties have had their nails trimmed recently!
 Be

 prepared for some posturing, some spitting and hissing, and the like.
 IGNORE IT!